alimousavifar/lab2_public/README.md

 }

 ```
-In the above, implementation we have used arrays.
+In the above implementation we have used arrays.
 Note you can use lists or vectors if you prefer.
-Like many other Programming languages, arrays are passed by referenece and therefore, any changes that a method makes to an array will change the array after outside of the scope of the function.
+Like many other Programming languages, arrays are passed by refrenece and therefore, any changes that a method makes to an array will change the array after outside of the scope of the function.
 If you need a reminder of the implementation details of the Merge Sort algorithm, feel free to have a look at the page on [Wikipedia](https://en.wikipedia.org/wiki/Merge_sort).
 Additionally there is a very informative video by mycodeschool channel on [YouTube](https://www.youtube.com/watch?v=TzeBrDU-JaY)

 ### Use the helper functions to print and to test your algorithm